perezjoan/SDM24/README.md

 # README: Geographic Data Analysis

+## Introduction
+This repository contains a series of Python scripts designed to retrieve, process, analyze, and visualize geographic data.
+The tools leverage OpenStreetMap (OSM) data to explore a specific area (Imredd), perform spatial analyses, and generate insights into urban structures and accessibility.
+The outputs include enriched geospatial datasets, clustering analyses, and comprehensive visualizations compiled into a professional PDF report.

 ## Main Objective
 This project aims to detect and analyze points of interest (POI) within a defined geographic area, here Imredd in Nice.
 We use a Python script to identify and visualize these points by leveraging geographic data, APIs, or other information sources.